 If you’re a good hiker and want to experiment with the complete experience of the Huayna Picchu Inka Trail, the long and complete trail is for you.
 It takes 3 and a half hours to complete.
 Here you can visit the Moon Temple as well.
 You can take the lower path around the base of the mountain towards this place.
 Then, after visiting this temple, you can take the path that leads to the summit.
 You can also start with the short trail and then go down towards the Temple of the Moon, in this case, we advise asking the park rangers about the way for reaching as that’s not well signaled.

 What archaeological sites will I find in Huayna Picchu?

 If you do the long trail you will see the Temple of the Moon.
 This was a ceremonial temple in the Incas times.
 It’s done in stone and it has a cave form.
-In the middle of the place you will see a kind of throne, some experts say that all the stonework in this kind of religious places responds to the three deities: The upper world (Hanan Pacha), represented by the condor, like heaven.
-The middle world (Kay Pacha), represented by the puma, symbolizing earth.
+In the middle of the place you will see a kind of throne, some experts say that all the stonework in this kind of religious place responds to the three deities: The upper world (Hanan Pacha), represented by the condor, like heaven.
+The middle world (Kay Pacha), represented by the puma, symbolizing the earth.
 And the underworld (Ukju Pacha), represented by the snake, symbolizing the world of the dead or the unborn.
 Every detail you will see in the Incan structures has a deep meaning.

 This place is also called “La Gran Caverna”, and it was named like that by Hiram Bingham.
 This is formed by two natural caves, various terraces, and lithic structures.